 To decide if the evidence was not enough to justify the decision, the appellate court will review the record.

-File your Notice of Appeal and Record of Oral Proceedings (CR-142) in the Traffic Division where your trial was held.
+File your Notice of Appeal and Record of Oral Proceedings (CR-142) in the Traffic Division where your trial was held, except parking appeals.
+Parking appeals are to be submitted to the Civil Division at the Central Justice Center.

 Yes.
 You must file a Notice of Appeal and Record of Oral Proceedings (CR-142) within 30 days of entry of judgment or court order.
 This is normally the date of your trial.
 If you miss the deadline, you lose your right to appeal.
 This date cannot be extended so be sure that your appeal is timely filed.